 Opened in 1938 by William Singer, Royal Castle was the original Miami burger chain.

-Jim Brimberry continued its legacy after the company bankrupted in the late 1970s.
+Jim Brimberry continued its legacy after the company bankrupt in the late 1970s.
 His grandson James now runs the last standing Royal Castle.

-Yes, the sliders are awesome at Royal Castle and a must-order item but don’t sleep on the larger Feast Burger which is great too.
+Yes, the hamburgers are fantastic at Royal Castle and a must-order item but don’t sleep on the bigger Feast Burger, which is excellent too.

 BURGER BEAST’s Top 25 🍔s: #22 Tap 42

 Tap 42 first opened up shop in Ft.
-Lauderdale and now has a few locations across South Florida including Coral Gable, the one I frequent.
+Lauderdale and now has a few locations across South Florida, including Coral Gables, the one I frequent.